Course Code: mm3

 Here's where things really start to come together!
 You'll learn how to compare actual results to your baseline by using the Gantt Chart and reviewing a table.
 You'll discover how useful status identifiers and progress lines can be to quickly gain information about your project's position.
 You'll also begin using the Tracking Gantt and filters to automatically identify slipping tasks.
 You'll also take a stroll through the basics of variance analysis by discussing the Start and Finish Date, Resources, and Work Variance Tables.

 Once your project gets rolling, outsiders will probably want to know how things are going.
 It can be a real time drain answering each request individually.
 When others request information from you, Microsoft Project offers the perfect solution: Reports.
-This lesson covers 20 standard reports in five different categories.
-By the time you finish, you'll be well acquainted with Project's reporting capabilities, and also, know how to create Visual Reports as Project automatically exports data to Microsoft Excel and Visio.
+This lesson will go over a representative sample of the standard reports as well as discuss how to modify and create new reports.
+By the time you finish, you'll be well acquainted with Project's reporting capabilities and also know how to create Visual Reports as Project automatically exports data to Microsoft Excel and Visio.

 No project is complete until it's officially closed.
 In this final lesson, you'll find out how to close your project and use the Organizer to help you customize and copy views for future projects.